concourse/rfcs/053-configurable-event-store/proposal.md

   reasoning as `DeletePipeline()`.

 * `UnmarshalKey(data []byte, key *Key)` works like `UnmarshalJSON` - give it some bytes and tell it where you want to put the result.
-This is used e.g. for the `/api/v1/builds/build_id}/events` endpoint where you can pass in a `Last-Event-ID` header - we would call `UnmarshalKey` on this raw value, and the `EventStore` would parse it appropriately.
-For instance, for Postgres, we would expect `data` to look like a number in ASCII, so we could parse it appropriately.

-  This is only necessary if we care about the `Last-Event-ID` header from what I can tell (it doesn't appear that any internal code requires starting events from a certain point - hence no need for a `MarshalKey` method).
-I left as an open question whether we want to keep `Last-Event-ID`.
+It is the inverse of `Key.Marshal` for the corresponding `Key` type.

 ## <a name="event-store-composition">`EventStore` Composition</a>